 Keeping people out of our jails for petty drug possession will help lower the taxpayer costs involved with operating Colorado’s jail systems.
 Reducing the amount of inmates lowers the cost of providing food and paying staff needed to be able to handle large amounts of inmates.

 This is a big step forward towards defelonizing drug possession in Colorado, but even misdemeanor drug charges come with serious penalties that can dramatically affect your life going forward..
-Here at Rector Stuzynski LLC we have helped countless clients get favorable outcomes on drug charge cases from possession to manufacturing and distribution.
+Here at Rector Stuzynski Law Firm we have helped countless clients get favorable outcomes on drug charge cases from possession to manufacturing and distribution.
 If you have been charged with a drug crime, feel free to get in touch with our Colorado Springs drug crime attorneys and get the help you need in court.

 We serve clients charged with crimes anywhere throughout the state of Colorado, but we focus on residents of these areas: Colorado Springs, Manitou Springs, Fountain, Briargate, Monument, Black Forest, Pueblo, Canon City, Larkspur, Security-Widefield, Peyton, Castle Rock, Teller County, El Paso County, Elbert County, Park County, Douglas County and beyond.